 Another highlight of the Anauradhapura religious area was the Moon Stone and the Guard Stone both symbolising Buddhist principles.
-The Moon Gate in particular reflex the undying flame of greed in humans and the need to control this flame to be trually happy.
+The Moon Gate in particular reflexes the undying flame of greed in humans and the need to control this flame to be truly happy.
 I should also mentioned that there were monkeys everywhere in the Anauradhapura who seem right at home with no one bothering them other than the occasional Western tourist taking photos.

 In the afternoon we moved onto Mihintale, where Buddhism was first introduced to Sri Lanka.
 On this rock are many shrines.
 A stairway of around 1,840 steps made of 15 feet wide granite slabs leads to the top.
 The local workers had a great idea and got tourist to carry small, but heavy, bags of small stones to the top for them.
 I gather I get some karma points for this 🙂

-Unfortunately as a religious site that meant the shoes had to go which proved problematic when climbing the last rock steps to both the Stupa and the Rock lockout (which was even a little dangerous at times).
+Unfortunately as a religious site that meant the footwear had to go which proved problematic when climbing the last rock steps to both the Stupa and the Rock lockout (which was even a little dangerous at times).
 One result was getting s small cut on my left foot despite still wearing socks, so I left a little blood as my parting gift.

-Before I knew it was I saying goodbye to my guide Jehan for the night back at the Palm Garden Village and settled in for a quiet dinner.
+Before I knew it was I saying goodbye to my guide Jehan for the last time as I returned to the Palm Garden Village and settled in for a quiet dinner.
 Tomorrow I join the On The Go – Best of Sri Lanka & Test Cricket Tour.